Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 RSA 207:57

-Prohibition of Drone Surveillance of Hunters, Fishers, and Trappers
+Prohibition of Drone Surveillance of Hunters and Fishers

 hunting

-Prohibits the use of drones to conduct video surveillance of private citizens who are lawfully hunting, fishing, or trapping without obtaining prior written consent.
-Law enforcement and NH Fish and Game personnel are exempt when acting in official duties.
+Prohibits using drones or unmanned aerial vehicles to conduct video surveillance of private citizens who are lawfully hunting, fishing, or trapping without obtaining prior written consent.
+Law enforcement officers and NH Fish and Game personnel are exempt when acting in their official duties.

-Effective: Invalid DateViolation-level offense (similar to traffic ticket)
+Effective: Jul 22, 2015Violation-level offense (equivalent to a traffic ticket)

 View source